 We invite ‘readers’ from 27 April to 2 May, 3–6 p.m. to Zoom!

 How does the online Living Library happen?

 The ‘readers’ should follow certain guidelines both in face-to-face and online reading:

 The first Living Library (Human Library) emerged in 2000 in Denmark at the Roskilde music festival.
 Its concept was developed by the Danish youth NGO ‘Stop the Violence’.
 Since then, the idea became very popular and was introduced also in Ukraine.

-‘Living Library’ breaks the walls between people through lively communication.
-Just give it a try!
+The Living Library breaks walls between people through communication.
+You should only try!

 If you have any questions or suggestions, you can contact the Living Library coordinator Yana Salakhova – firstname.lastname@example.org.